averyscottnorris/ACBrewingCalculator/README.md

 To install the ACBrewingCalculator Chrome extension:
 1. Download the 'Code' folder to your computer.

-2. Open your Google Chrome web browser, and go to 'chrome://extensions'.
+2. Open your Google Chrome web browser, and go to:
+<code>chrome://extensions</code>

 3. Check the box near the top to enter 'Developer Mode'.